 Therefore the Boxer-Club Munich only allows Boxers to be used for breeding, who have successfully passed a breeding-test.
 They have to meet the Standard a 100 % in all its demands.
 Fearful or aggressive animals are excluded from breeding as well as dogs with mild, moderate or severe Hip-Displasia.
 The Boxer-Club has been fighting this hereditary disease for more than twenty years, so that today as a rule only dogs with good hips are permitted for breeding.

-Another health-check is the Endurance-Test, where the dogs have to run a distance of 20 kilometers alongside a bicycle, to prove their stamina.
 The Boxer-Club breeders have to show lots of commitment and zest before they are even allowed to start breeding with their dogs.
 From birth on, their litters are being supervised by a qualified senior breeder, and only if they carry out everything according to regulations, they receive their pedigree- papers from the VDH (German Kennel Club) and FCI (Federation Cynologique Internationale) with international recognition.

 99 % of the Boxer-Club breeders are enthusiasts who keep their one or two dogs as family-pets and guarantee a lovable and caring upbringing of the pups.